 What if I think my Team Needs a Section Change?

-If your team is seriously misplaced, you should first contact your town organization’s President and/or Travel Director.
-Swap requests that are initiated by a team will not be recognized unless they are approved and submitted by the town organization.
-The President and/or Travel Director should then contact your BAYS Division Director to request a swap.
+If your team is seriously misplaced, you should first contact your town organization’s President, Registrar, or Travel Director.
+Swap requests that are initiated by a team will not be recognized unless they are approved by the town organization.
+The President, Registrar, or Travel Director should then contact your BAYS Division Director to request a swap.

 What Should I do if my Team is Part of a Swap?